 Your enduring legacy

-Every day USC is working to create a brighter future.
+Every day UniSC is working to create a brighter future.
 We teach aspiring leaders all the skills they will need to tackle future problems, and our researchers are providing answers to our region, country and planet’s challenges.
 An enduring legacy of a bequest helps to shape a better world.

 For many people adding a charitable gift to their Will is one of the most powerful and enjoyable decisions they make.
 They know they have created a legacy that will have a lasting impact.